 This tax applies to your overall turnover for the year.
 Self-employed/freelancers only need to pay a trade tax if their annual revenue annual higher than 24,500 EUR.

-Trade taxes are paid to the Finanzamt and are also a part of the tax declaration, they need to send in before the 31st of May.
+Trade taxes are paid to the Finanzamt and are also a part of the tax declaration; they need to send in before the 31st of May.
 For high-earners, you can also expect quarterly payments.
-The tax declaration itself has to land the latest on 31.
-Juli at Finanzamt.
+The tax declaration itself has to land at the latest on 31.
+July at Finanzamt.